securitytxt/security-txt/draft-foudil-securitytxt.md

 ## Protecting Data in Transit

-To protect a "security.txt" file from being tampered in transit, implementors MUST use HTTPS when serving the file itself and any web URLs referenced in it (except as noted in this specification).
+To protect a "security.txt" file from being tampered with in transit, implementors MUST use HTTPS when serving the file itself and any web URLs referenced in it (except as noted in this specification).
 Implementors MUST also perform the correct TLS verification (as per {{!RFC6125}}).